Materials-and-Devices-Center-under-KETI/OCR_for_wet_etching_rate/README.md

 ![Alt text](images/ocr_img.png)
 <br>
 <div align="center">Fig. 1.
 Example of program execution screen, situated over the area where measurement data are logged.
-The UI in the figure is outdated and the latest version taks the form in the following firues.</div>
+  <br>The UI in the figure is outdated and the latest version taks the form in the following firues.</div>
 <br>

 <div align="justify">